 The International Mango Festival, Delhi acquires an international tone as tourists and interested buyers from abroad come looking for business opportunities.
 Buying of mango plants is allowed.
 The festival enjoys a lot of support from the Delhi government in the mango trade and attracts buyers from all over the world.

-The Mango Festival, Delhi 2017 will be held in July at Dilli Haat, Janak Puri.
+The Mango Festival, Delhi 2019 will be held from 09 July to 10 July at Dilli Haat, Janak Puri.
 The International Mango Festival, Delhi is organized at the most opportune time around the month of July, after the seasonal showers.
 It is an awaited event for a mango-lover who can experience fruit-tasting at the best time.
 It is an event that packs in musical programs such as renditions of folk songs on mango themes as well as competitive events like mango eating competitions and slogan writing competition.